 - The Bulk Import tool of the Elvis 6 Pro client.
 This improved import tool imports large numbers of assets from an existing file storage, including from Amazon S3.
 It moves or copies assets and retains the folder structure of the original file store.
 For more information, see Importing files in bulk using the Import tool of the Elvis 6 Management Console.

 - A scripted import through an API.
-This allows you to perform additional tasks on the imported assets such as:
+This makes it possible to perform additional tasks on the imported assets such as:

 - Adding or enriching metadata